Dadido3/noita-mapcap/README.md

   - `Spiral`: Will capture the world in a spiral.
     The center starting point of the spiral can either be your current viewport, the world center or some custom coordinates.

+  - `Animation`: Will capture an image sequence.
+    This will capture whatever you see frame by frame and stores it in the output folder by frame number.
+    You can't stitch the resulting images, but instead you can use something like ffmpeg to render the sequence into a video file.

 ### Advanced mod settings

 - `World seed`: If non empty, this will set the next new game to this seed.